Breach of Statutory Duty Lecture

 There is often some crossover between the common law duty to ensure employees' safety, and an employer's duty to abide by statute.
 In any given case, statutory law will usually be the most persuasive - it is, after all, laid down by Parliament.
 Nevertheless, it is entirely possible for a case to be argued both in terms of statute and common law (e.g. 'the employer has breached one of its statutory duties, but if the court doesn't accept that, then it has breached its common law duty.').

 Due to the sizeable bulk of statute law, this chapter will concentrate less on the content of specific statutes, and more on how any given relevant statute might be applied.
-This will allow you to transfer your knowledge and apply it to the statute which covers the situation in which you dealing with.
+This will allow you to transfer your knowledge and apply it to the statute which covers the situation you are dealing with.
 This is beneficial because UK law contains a number of esoteric statutes, aimed at dealing with safety and protocol within a given industry - for example, the Mineral Workings (Offshore Installations) Act 1971 deals with oil derricks and similar.
-It would not be feasible to run though all statutes for all industries, which is why knowing the generally applicable rules is more important.
+It would not be feasible to run through all statutes for all industries, which is why knowing the generally applicable rules is more important.
 It should be noted at this point that the rules of statutory interpretation apply here, as with any other statute.
-A refresher on these can likely be found in textbooks and materials on the English legal System.
+A refresher on these can likely be found in textbooks and materials on the English Legal System.

-Exam Consideration: Statutory duties are less likely to come up in an exam question, due to the industry specific nature of much of the law.
+Exam Consideration: Statutory duties are less likely to come up in an exam question, due to the industry-specific nature of much of the law.
 That being said, it is entirely possible that you might be provided an industry-specific statute and then be asked to apply it in an exam.
 Knowing the relevant principles of application is therefore important.

 The Health and Safety at Work etc. Act 1974